StamusNetworks/scirius/doc/ruleset.rst

 use.
 For example, in the case of a signature ruleset, you can select which categories you want to use and which individual signature you want do disable.

-Once a Ruleset is defined, you can attach it to a Appliance.
-To do that simply edit the Appliance object and choose the Ruleset in the list.
+Once a Ruleset is defined, you can attach it to a Probe.
+To do that simply edit the Probe object and choose the Ruleset in the list.

 Creating Source
 ---------------